-Left: Variation of densities (top) and advective strain rates (x1e-10, bottom) as a function of firn age in CLM-12snl, (light-blue), (ELM-16snl, and in dark-green/black) and compared against the Herron model of Langway, 1980 colorbar label).
+Left: Variation of densities (top) and advective strain rates (x 1e-10, bottom) as a function of firn age in CLM-12snl, (light-blue), and in (ELM-16snl, green/black) and compared against the model of Herron & Langway, 1980 (see colorbar label).
 Results are sorted into 3 groups representing the mean annual temperature indicated in subplot titles.